 Diane Burcz is known for her exceptional eye for interiors rooted in a solid understanding of space planning and interior architecture.
-Her design sensibility is about clean lines, texture and comfort and, just as important – function.
-She is equally adept at implementation and project management.
+Her design sensibility emphasizes clean lines, natural elements, texture and, just as important – function.

 She enjoys interpreting her client’s personal taste and vision by proposing thoughtful combinations of elements and furnishings that work well together.
 Diane specializes in kitchens & baths, interior architecture, and expertly utilizes furniture and textiles in her projects.
 She especially enjoys creating site-specific furniture pieces that improve the livability of spaces.

 In addition to work on behalf of her clients, Diane honed her design skills by renovating older homes with her husband, Doug, taking care to transform them into homes that retained their original architecture & special details but also featured the mid-century and contemporary furnishings that Diane favors in her own home.

 Diane started her design education in Interior Architecture & Design at the University of California – Berkeley Extension, and recently earned a certificate in Kitchen & Bath Design from the Boston Architectural College.
 While living in California, Diane maintained a green building certification and has recently developed an interest in universal design.
 Diane has an undergraduate degree in Psychology and an MBA from Carnegie Mellon University.

 She is an active member of the National Kitchen and Bath Association (NKBA) and the International Furnishings and Design Association (IFDA), and her work has been featured in The Boston Globe and The Boston Globe Magazine.
 She has been a featured speaker at design events focused on modern and mid-century modern design